SkymanOne/folidity/reports/main.typ

 Folidity compiler assumes a global proving context in the scope of the whole SC code, that is, also symbols and formulas are defined within the single proving context.

 To prove the functional correctness of the program, we essentially need to translate Folidity Expression into Z3 #link("https://docs.rs/z3/0.12.1/z3/ast/index.html")[AST types].
 As shown in @Section:ConstraintsProof, we want to collect the list of constraints for each declaration and prove their consistency independently of each other.
-However, we also want to build a graph of relationships between declarations in order to prove that the combination of their constraints is satisfiable as well.
+However, we also want to build a graph of relationships between declarations to prove that the combination of their constraints is satisfiable as well.

 #figure(
 ```rust